adore/daylight/doc/develop.md

 > Note: Any functionality built in `ApplicationController` will be available to
 > your `APIController` subclasses.

+Since your controller is a subclass of `ActiveController::Base` continue to add your own actions and routes for them as you do today in Rails.

+There are predefined actions provided by Daylight, that handle both REST actions and some specialized cases.

-You must "turn on" REST actions to allow for functionality.
-All actions provided by Daylight are turned off by default so what is exposed is determined by the developer.
+You must "turn on" these prede actions.
+Actions provided by Daylight are turned off by default so what is exposed is determined by the developer.

 For example, to turn on `show` action: